DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/handlers.md

 * use authorization code flow with PKCE
 * use a *response_mode* of *query* since this plays nicer with *SameSite* cookies
 * use a strong client secret.
-Since the BFF can be a confidential client, it is totally possible to use strong client authentication like JWT assertions, JAR or MTLS
+Since the BFF can be a confidential client, it is totally possible to use strong client authentication like JWT assertions, JAR or MTLS.
+Shared secrets work as well of course.
 * turn off inbound claims mapping
 * save the tokens into the authentication session so they can be automatically managed
 * request a refresh token using the *offline_access* scope